Khastakhumar and Bibinagar: Second version

 A second version of the tale was collected by American folklorist Margaret Mills from a woman named MZ, in the Dari language, titled Xasteh Xomār.
 In her version, a poor, old thorn-gatherer, while in the fields, lifts a stone and finds a hidden cache of flour.
 Thinking it is a divine blessing, he takes some and brings it home.
 When he returns, he sees a snake on top of the trapdoor, who explains it is the owner of the flour and demands one of the man's daughters in return.
 He tells the situation to his three daughters, but only the youngest accepts to be delivered to the snake.

 She sits on a camel to be taken to her snake husband.
 A handsome man greets her and takes her to an underground palace.
 He explains that he wears a snake skin, but is otherwise human.
 He gives her free rein on all his properties.

 Some time later, her sisters want to visit her, and her elder gets curious about the snake skin.
 She prompts the youngest to ask her husband about it later that night.
 She does and is reproached by her husband, warning her that if the skin is burnt, it may lead to disgrace for both of them.
 He says her question is foolish, but answers that it can be burnt with onion and garlic skins.

 The girl naïvely tells her sisters about it the next time they visit.
 Her sisters heat up the oven and throw the snakeskin inside, just as Xasteh Xomar appears to try to stop them.
 As the skin burns, the grand palace and everything within it vanish, leaving only the girls, and a betrayed Xasteh Xomar.
 He tells his wife that, if she ever wants to see him again, she must head westwards, wearing seven pairs of iron shoes and seven iron canes, but warns her that his own family is entirely made of divs that may devour her.

 Later, the girl goes after him with the needed garments.
-She passes by a herd of camels, a herd of cows, a herd of sheep and a herd of goats - all the brideprice of Bibi Negar.
+She passes by a herd of camels, a herd of cows, a herd of sheep and a herd of goats - all the bride price of Bibi Negar.
 She finally stops by her husband's place.
 While she rests, she sees a servant girl come out of the building to fetch some water.
 She begs the girl to drink some, but the servant refuses and tells her the water is for her master.
 The girl curses the water to become blood, then pus, and by the third time the servant goes to the fountain, she finally gives the girl a drink of water.
 She discreetly lets her ring inside the jug.
 When the servant takes the jug to Xasteh Xomar, he recognizes the ring and brings the girl home.